 In the post overcoming the fear of public speaking I outline how having a positive mental attitude will go a long way in public speaking.
 I suggested that the best way to overcome any fear is to simply speak more often.

 Practise helps you to improve, day by day.

 Essentially making great presentations is all about delivering with confidence, and regular public speaking is quite the confidence booster.
 So what are you waiting for?

 As noted by Forbes, the ability of the professional to present well contributes to him or her being seen as an authority.
-Essentially, if you want people to follow you, you have to communicate effectively and clearly what your followers should do.
+If you want people to follow you, you have to effectively communicate what your followers should do.

 Another hidden benefit of public speaking is an increased ability to think critically.
 Problem solving is definitely one of critical thinking skills you will engage in when delivering a speech.
 The research part of speech preparation in particular requires detailed thinking and investigation.

-For example, when preparing for a persuasive speech, you’ll have to think through real problems and provide possible solutions to those problems.
-You’ll also have to think about the positive and negative consequences of your solutions and then communicate your ideas to others.
-In the speech delivery phase you will often have to think on your feet, especially if an audience member poses a difficult question.
-These skills will help you not only in the context of public speaking, but throughout many areas of your life.
+- For example, when preparing for a persuasive speech, you’ll have to think through real problems and provide possible solutions to those problems.
+You’ll also have to think about the positive and negative consequences of your solutions and then communicate your ideas to others

 There are many hidden benefits when you learn how to speak effectively in public, both in the workplace and in your personal life.
-Developing public speaking is a great way to overcome fears, meet new people, build leadership qualities and critical thinking skills.
+Developing public speaking is a great way to overcome fears, meet new people, build leadership qualities and develop critical thinking skills.
+Get started today!